 15. Transfer Overflow Items to Self Storage

-If you run out of storage room in the garage, getting a storage unit at Storage Rentals of America is the solution for winter time storage of the things not needed until next spring and summer.
+If you run out of storage room in the garage, getting a climate controlled storage unit is a great solution for winter time storage.
+That way you can store items not needed until next spring and summer.

 We’re Your Storage Solution!